-Before you sign a new job contract, you need to thoroughly check key details to ensure your employment contract has everything required.
+Before signing a new job contract, you must thoroughly check key details to ensure your employment contract has everything required.
 Details of employment usually vary from one company to another, and stipulations of what is expected also vary.
 Here are five things you should check before signing a new job contract.

 1. Job title and duties